 We really have no idea where the first serendipitous batch of wine was made or what the person who discovered it thought of the resultant liquid, but the result must have been favorable because men worked very hard to replicate what undoubtedly first occurred as an accident.
 Certainly early man discovered there were three ways to consume grapes -- raw, dried (raisins) or as juice.
 Raw grapes did not last too long, and grape juice lasted only slightly longer.
 We can only imagine that someone left a container -- a skin or bladder bag, clay jar, or closely woven and treated basket -- of grapes or grape juice sitting out and wild yeasts began to ferment it.
 One can imagine that the smell of fermenting grape juice repelled the owner, but in due course the smell became more agreeable.
 In time, the liquid was consumed, probably in small, experimental amounts, and no deleterious effects noted.
 It was probably noted that the resulting liquid would keep much longer than juice that had not been allowed to "spoil," and fermentation was then sought as a preserving measure for the juice.
 The effects of the alcohol were probably discovered when a very thirsty soul drank too much of the fermented juice and got drunk, but that is another matter entirely.
 The early and long-term importance of fermented grape juice would have been that of it's preserving effects.

 That yeast was involved was not known until several thousand years later.
 In 1680 Anton van Leeuwenhoek, Dutch naturalist and inventor of the microscope, turned his attention to yeast cells and discovered that some kind of microscopic life existed.
 His microscope was not powerful enough, however, to allow him to characterize the life or connect it to fermentation.
 In 1785 the French chemist Antoine Laurent Lavoisier postulated that alcohol fermentation was a chemical process.
 Sugar had already been identified as the raw material of fermentation.
 Lavoisier noted that between the alcohol and carbon dioxide gas produced during fermentation, all fermentable sugar was accounted for.
 Thus, he concluded that fermentation was caused by the sugar molecule being chemically split, an imaginative and reasonable assumption for that particular period.
 It was not until 1835 that Charles Cagnaird de la Tour (France) and Schwann (Germany) independently turned their much improved microscopes to the deposits left in beer vats.
-There they noted single-celled creatures multiplying before their very eyes by budding.
+There they noted single-celled creatures multiplying before their very eyes by budding (by james key).
 Charles Cagnaird de la Tour concluded that fermentation was the result of yeast growth rather than merely a chemical process as formerly believed.
 He was, it turns out, only partially right.

 In 1839, Justus Freiherr von Liebig, a German chemist who made significant contributions in understanding organic compounds, turned his microscope to some fermenting beer.
 He wrote, "Beer yeast, when dispersed in water, breaks into an infinite number of spheres.
 When these spheres are transferred to an aqueous solution of sugar, they develop into small animals.
 These are endowed with a sort of suction trunk with which they gulp up sugar.
 Digestion is immediate and clearly recognizable because of the discharge of excrements.